TOGAF with ArchiMate

 If a modelling language improves diagram precision but stakeholders still cannot explain the architecture, has the problem been solved?

-This module explains the TOGAF-ArchiMate relationship through the W14C mapping guide, shows where the complementarity is genuinely useful, and identifies where the combination adds no value.
+The TOGAF-ArchiMate relationship runs through the W14C mapping guide, which is most useful where the complementarity earns its place and least useful where the combination adds nothing.

 58.1 Two standards, two different jobs